felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

-I certainly knew how I felt when it came to learning: to put it mildly, I felt my learning performance was below all those around me.
+I certainly knew how I felt when it came to learning: to put it mildly, I felt my learning performance was below that of all those around me.

-What I feel is ironic is that I had to overcome learning anxiety to realize this was precisely the problem holding me back from learning.
-In other words, as I was writing *"learning anxiety (<- **I have that!**)"*, I hadn't realized that, precisely at that moment, I was beginning to heal.
+It seems ironic to me that I had to overcome my learning anxiety in order to learn that this was exactly the problem holding me back.
+In other words, precisely as I was writing *"learning anxiety (<- **I have that!**)"*, I was beginning to heal, although I hadn't realized it.
 Very meta...

 Let's start untangling this mental knot by going back in time.